Come join us at Pictona for one of our most popular events, a Pictona Scramble!

 To decide game partners a member from each team will put a 1 or 2 behind their back.
 If the players have picked the same number, they will play together.
 If they have picked differing numbers they will play with the other person from the opposing team.

-The two teams that will not split are the winning team on court 24 and the team that is moving up to challenge the winners on court 24.
+The two teams that will not split are the winning team on court 24 and the team that is moving up from court 23 to challenge the winners on court 24.

-What if there is a no show or the number of participants is not a multiple of 4?
+What if there is not a multiple of 4 to fill the courts?

 A roll call will be conducted by a designated Volunteer Lead Scrambler before the beginning of each Scramble.
 If there is a no show at roll call, then all current participants will move up one slot in the ladder.

 If this leaves 3 players at the bottom court they will play cutthroat pickleball.
-The two players with highest score at the end of 12 minutes will be deemed the winners and move up to the next court
+The two players with highest score at the end of the round will be deemed the winners and move up to the next court

 If there are 2 players left on the bottom court, they may choose to play full court singles or skinny singles.
 Both players will move up.